computexpresslink/libcxlmi/README.md

 The names of both the functions to send commands and the CXL-defined payload data structures are the same, using a `cxlmi_cmd_[memdev|fmapi_]<cmdname>()` format.
 When there are input *and* output payloads, the `_req` and `_rsp` suffixes are needed, respectively, for the payload names.
+When command payloads are generic such as for Logs and Security Passthrough, the payload return is simply a generic pointer, for which the user is expected to handle the buffer accordingly.

 Naturally, `memdev` and `fmapi` corresponds to the respective command set, otherwise the command belongs to the Generic Component set.
 Vendor-specific commands can use `cxlmi_cmd_vendor_specific()` passing the opcode, along with any input and/or output buffers, with their respective sizes.

 When sending any CXL command, the passed parameters, in addition to the corresponding endpoint and respective payload information, must indicate the